TecBrix

 The Developers Employ Automated Work-Flows to Evaluate The System’s Reliability.

 Site Reliability Engineers segment their work hours into two main tasks – Operations and project work.
-In some of the best SRE approaches adopted by Google, SRE experts are allowed to invest only half of their time in operations—and strictly abide by this limit.
+In some of the best SRE approaches adopted by Google, SRE experts are allowed to invest only half of their time in operations.
+They strictly abide by this limit.
 At the same time, the rest of their time is invested in development, such as new features, application scalability, and automation.

 Automation is the primary component of the SRE job role.
 If SRE experts are facing an iterative occurrence of the same problem, they try to automate their workflow to handle such problems.